7osCraft/udacity-storefront/README.md

 TOKEN_SECRET={jwt token secret}
 ```

+You also need to setup a Postgres Database on port `5432` before running the server.
+You could also setup the databse using the provided `docker-compose.yml` file.

 To run the server locally (Default port is 3000):

 - Clone this repo
 - `yarn` to install all required dependencies
+- `yarn migrate` to create the required database tables
-- `yarn start` to start the local server
+- `yarn start` or `yarn watch` to start the local server

 Other scripts: